Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    ApplicationManager.StartProcess(processname:string, processdata:table) -> instance

-This function starts a new process and returns the app obj for it ``processname`` The name for your new process, use the :ref:`Built-in API <Built-in:explicit targets>` when you are creating new process. :raw-html:`<br />`
+Starts a new process and returns the newly created app ``processname`` The name for your new process, use the :doc:`Built-in` API when you are creating new process. :raw-html:`<br />`
 ``processdata`` The process ID of the process that you want to update. :raw-html:`<br />`

 ----